HL7/fhir-shorthand/input/pagecontent/index.md

   `SCT#363346000 "Malignant neoplastic disease (disorder)"`

-* A code from ICD10-CM (using an alias for the system):
+* A code from ICD10-CM (assuming a code system alias has been defined):

   `ICD10CM#C004  "Malignant neoplasm of lower lip, inner aspect"`